martin-bach-oracle/conference-talks/demo instructions.md

 The previous example demonstrated the use of Git for a single developer.
 Admittedly, the scenario isn't particularly realistic, but you need to learn how to walk before you can run.
 Let's pick up the pace and involve a collaboration platform like GitHub.

 You will need to add your own Git repository if you want to follow this tutorial.
-It's perhaps easiest to fork the original repository.

 ### New ticket: add sample data